benitomartin/mlops-car-prices/model/README.md

 ## AWS Set Up

 - Create a EC2 Instance, a S3 Bucker and a RDS Instance.
-Follow this video for the set up [link](https://www.youtube.com/watch?v=1ykg4YmbFVA&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK&index=16&t=1383s)
+Follow this video for the set up [link](https://www.youtube.com/watch?v=1ykg4YmbFVA&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK&index=16&t=1383s).
+The configuration data for the RDS will be later used to run MLflow

 - Create a IAM user and access key.
 This must be saved in your local computer in the credentails file.
 This is normally located here C:\Users\username\.aws